isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange verified.

 Logged at debug log level 40.
-This debug message indicates that GSS-TKEY exchange is verified.
+This debug message indicates that the GSS-TKEY exchange is verified.

 ***
 TLS